-The ordinance published herewith was introduced and passed upon first reading at a meeting of the governing body of the Township of Cranbury, in the County of Middlesex, State of New Jersey, held on November 9, 2020.
-It will be further considered for final passage, after public hearing thereon, at a meeting of the governing body to be held virtually via Zoom in lieu of in the meeting room of Town Hall, 23-A North Main Street, in the Township of Cranbury on December 14, 2020 at 7:00 P.M., and during the week prior to and up to and including the date of such meeting, copies of said ordinance will be made available at the Clerk's Office to the members of the general public who shall request the same or on the township website at https://www.cranburytownship.org/ordinances#anchor introduced
+The ordinance published herewith was introduced and passed upon first reading at a meeting of the governing body of the Township of Cranbury, in the County of Middlesex, State of New Jersey, held on March 22, 2021.
+It will be further considered for final passage, after public hearing thereon, at a meeting of the governing body to be held in the meeting room of Town Hall, 23-A North Main Street, in the Township of Cranbury on April 12, 2021 at 7:00 P.M., and during the week prior to and up to and including the date of such meeting, copies of said ordinance will be made available at the Clerk's Office to the members of the general public who shall request the same.